 7. Do you have family meetings to brainstorm ways to make your child unique?

-8. Do you talk with your friends about colleges?
+8. Do you speak with your friends about colleges?

 10. Do you schedule visits to colleges and make appointments for your child to meet with admissions counselors or other college representatives?

-11. Are you concerned about what your child will write for personal statements and essays?
+11. Are you concerned about what your child will write in their college essays?

 12. Do you keep an ongoing list of your child’s extracurricular activities?